xmatea/nerdbot_legacy/README.md

 # nerdbot
-nerdbot, a bot for nerds made by nerds
+nerdbot, a discord bot for nerds made by nerds

-# Morgan loves Matea very much